 Final thoughts

-The 70-20-10 framework is not a magic formula.
+The 70 20 10 rule is not a magic formula.
 It is a thinking tool — a way to make sure your team deliberately balances doubling down on what works with exploring what might work next.
-The exact ratios matter less than the discipline of allocating across all three categories and reviewing regularly.
+Whether you are applying it to a marketing budget, an engineering team, or a learning and development programme, the underlying logic is the same: protect your core, invest in emerging opportunities, and always keep a slice for genuine experimentation.

 Growth Method is the only work management platform built specifically for growth teams, combining ideation, experimentation, and analytics in one platform.
 Book a call to learn more.